English Language Institute

 Before You Arrive

 F-1 students must pay a fee of $200 for the Student and Exchange Visitor Information System.
 There are several ways to pay.
 In most cases, you can use a credit card on-line at www.fmjfee.com.
-Make sure you keep proof of your payment.
-You will need this at your interview and Arcadia University will reimburse F-1 students for this fee after you arrive.

 Next, make an interview appointment at your nearest consulate or embassy.
 Plan ahead!
 June, July, and August are the busiest months in embassies.
 You may apply up to 120 days before the program start date on your I-20 and can enter the U.S. up to 30 days before your program start date.